 Failing to Report for an Examination

-Candidates who fail to report for an examination appointment will forfeit all registration fees paid to take the examination.
-A separate registration and fee will be required to reregister for an examination.
+Candidates who fail to report for an examination appointment will forfeit all registration fees paid within the application to take the examination.
+A separate registration fee will be required to reregister for an examination.

 Examination Reregistration